 But the sticker price is only the beginning.
-Another crucial factor you have to consider is the amount of money you’ll have to spend on maintenance and repairs over time.
+Another crucial factor you have to consider is the amount of money you’ll spend on maintenance and repairs over time.

 The folks at YourMechanic.com analyzed data on the cars they have serviced and calculated the median cost by brand.

 BMW and Mercedes-Benz were the most expensive to maintain over 10 years, according to the data.
 Toyota, on the other hand, was the most economical manufacturer, costing about $5,500 to maintain over a decade.

 Ford, Chevy and Dodge all ended up somewhere in the middle, as you can see in their graphic:

 YourMechanic.com found that even within a certain brand name, some models were more expensive to maintain than others.
 The median cost to keep Chrysler’s Sebring running for over 10 years was more than $17,000!